• Skip to primary navigation

 • Add pre-cooked asparagus, lemon juice, salt, and black pepper, and cook until veggies are soft.

 • Finally, add pre-cooked pasta and toss and turn.
-As an option, you can sprinkle it with nutritional yeast or vegan parmesan.
+As an option, you can sprinkle it with nutritional yeast or vegan Parmesan.
 Enjoy!

 Tried this recipe?
 Can we see it?Please share a picture with us by uploading an image to Pinterest below ours.